10 family friendly Yorkshire museums you need to visit

 National Railway Museum

 All aboard for fun-time central!
 The National Railway Museum (NRM) in York is perfect if you are looking for a day out with the kids.
 It’s super accessible, lots of space, inside and out.
 The locomotives themselves are spectacular (check out the ‘Royals on Rails’ exhibition – wow!) but they are just part of the attraction, believe it or not!
 The miniature garden railway is so much fun and there is a large outdoor play and picnic area.
-Many of the exhibits are interactive and you can actually access the viewing gallery that overlooks the workshop where they carry out maintenance on the engines!
 It’s a ferroequinologist’s (trainspotters) dream!

 NRM is in the middle of a six-year project to transform the museum by the year 2025, so watch this space for further developments.